 “Sure”, I say, “let me call you at the office, then we talk again.”

 “No,” he says anxious, but firmly, “we have to follow procedures.
 I have to call you to make the recording.
 I will phone you back in 2 mins.
 This is the procedure for how we investigate this matter, so I have to call you back.”

 I tell him that when I speak to him on the landline, then he can call me back if he needs to.
 I hang up.

-Apparently the number 03 2266 2222 really is Bukit Aman Police Station, but somehow the scammers are spoofing the number via VOIP software or something.
+Apparently the number 03 2266 2222 actually is Bukit Aman Police Station, but somehow the scammers are spoofing the number via VOIP software or something.

 In this version of the scam they then try to convince you to transfer all your money to a “police” account for them to check for links with the supposed money launderers.

-Mind blowingly enough, lots of people actually fall for this shit.
-What did the victims think, the police is going to check the 1s and 0s of the electronic money you transfer?
+Mind-blowingly enough, lots of people actually fall for that shit.
+What do the victims think, the police is going to check the 1s and 0s of the electronic money you transfer?